ajkim19/m2-0425-code-solutions/react-effects/react-effects-quiz-notes.md

 - Use Effect
   - Synchronize with external systems.
 - Don't Use Effect
-  - Transform data for rendering.
+  - Transform data for rendering
-  - Handle user events.
+  - Handle user events

 4. When do Effects run?